ziyasal-archive/socket.io-csharp-emitter/README.md

 A C# implementation of socket.io-emitter

-`socket.io-csharp-emitter` allows you to communicate with socket.io servers easily from c# processes.
+[socket.io](http://socket.io/) provides a hook point to easily allow you to emit events to browsers from anywhere so `socket.io-csharp-emitter` communicates with [socket.io](http://socket.io/) servers through redis

 ## How to use